*in the 1920's*

 resigned from his teaching position, in July he returned

-relying on his own savings, supplemented by loans from
+to London; he relied on his own savings, supplemented by

 Despite claims to the contrary, during this London visit he never actually met Bertrand Russell, whose ideas had strongly influenced him: *a modern scholarly study*.